The viewfinder is what you use to set up your shot, plain and simple. Yet, there are a few things about the camera viewfinder that you may not know.

 This is helpful to those who wear glasses and wish to photograph without them.
 The range of strength for this, like most, is -3 to +1.

 The viewfinder is what we use to frame the image.
 In today’s day and age, we expect to ‘get what you see’.
 It is true, for the most part.

 We have to deal with the viewfinders’ magnification.
 This can alter our perception of the image.
 As we now use modern viewfinders, they show us the scenes through the lens (TTL).

 By looking through the lens, you get an accurate image.
 It might be optical or electronic, but having one is much better than not having one at all.

 Let’s look over all the things a viewfinder can help with.

 Camera Settings/Exposure Triangle

-When you look through the viewfinder (optical) or LCD screen (electronic), you see a bunch of information.
-Some of this information are your camera settings.
+What happens when you look through the viewfinder (optical) or LCD screen (electronic)?
+You see a bunch of information.
+Some of this information is your camera settings.

-This is helpful to know what you are shooting without having to keep moving your eye from the eye piece.
-These settings work really well with the Exposure Value (EV) scale.
+This is helpful to know what you are shooting without having to keep moving your eye from the eyepiece.
+These settings work well with the Exposure Value (EV) scale.

-The EV scale is the bar, usually right in the middle of the bottom section of the viewfinder.
+The EV scale is the bar right in the middle of the bottom section of the viewfinder.
 It will show a minus scale and a plus scale with ‘0’ in-between.